B2. Rendering

 -

-Textures: 2D images wrapped onto 3D surfaces to add fine detail—such as the control panel labels on the production station, the scratches on a forklift, or the tread patterns on a tire.
-Textures enhance realism without increasing geometric complexity.
+Textures: 2D images applied to 3D surfaces to add fine details—such as control panel labels, forklift scratches, or tire tread patterns—enhancing realism without increasing geometric complexity.

 -